ese3500/final-project-yanfu-srikrishna/README.md

 SRS 05 - Utilize Timer 1's interrupt to detect the reflected signal via the echo pin and translate the echo signal's time into a distance.

+SRS 06 - There shall be a wireless IoT based control mechanism allowing for manual control of the vehicle through the Blynk app.

 #### 3.2 Hardware Requirements Specification (HRS) Results